Multiple choice options for the TL/SM’s reply:

 For teams to reach consistent high levels of performance, it is vital that leaders find another way.
 While it’s fine to acknowledge intent (“Yeah, I can see you want to get unblocked there so the team can make their sprint goal”)… it just isn’t a good thing in the long run to give detailed instructions.

-By resisting the urge to provide a solution and instead asking a question or two, the leader builds an environment where team has to think through and solve emergent problems themselves.
+By resisting the urge to provide a solution and instead asking a question or two, the leader builds an environment where the team has to think through and solve emergent problems themselves.

 What do powerful questions look like in practice?